 How to keep your finances out of the red during the holidays

-It’s the most wonderful time of the year – but without the proper planning the holiday season can bring a significant amount of stress and financial strain to your life.
-In order to avoid a holiday debt hangover, Consolidated Credit offers a clear plan to help you plan for your holiday spending each year.
+It’s the most wonderful time of the year – but without the proper planning, the holiday season can bring a significant amount of stress and financial strain to your life.
+In order to avoid a holiday debt hangover, Consolidated Credit offers a clear plan to help you spend your Christmas on a Budget.

 Don’t let concerns about money put a damper on your holiday celebrations.
 Read this handy Holiday Survival Guide and download the PDF to help you get through the season successfully.
 If you face problems with holiday debt, or want to address current money troubles, Consolidated Credit can help.
 Call us today at 1-888-294-3130 to speak with a trained credit counsellor or request a free Debt & Budget Analysis.